dxphilo/req-res/README.md

+# Gentoo

-# Gentoo RESTful API Documentation
+### RESTful API Documentation

-Gentoo is a lightweight REST API mock server designed to assist frontend teams in visualizing the structure of their requests.
-This documentation provides an overview of the available endpoints and their functionality.
+Gentoo is a lightweight HTTP request and response service to assist frontend devs in visualizing the structure of their requests.
+This documentation offers an overview of available endpoints and their functionality, catering to various HTTP methods and request types such as GET, POST, PUT, and DELETE.

 ## Endpoints